Nirala Sweets

-Nirala Sweets is a defunct confectionery store chain based in Lahore, Pakistan which used to have 22 stores across various Pakistani cities, with 15 in the city of Lahore alone; and two stores in the UAE (one in Dubai and one in Sharjah).
+Nirala Sweets was a confectionery chain store based in Lahore, Pakistan.
+It had 22 stores across various Pakistani cities, with 15 in the city of Lahore, and two stores in the UAE (one in Dubai and one in Sharjah).

-Nirala sweets was reopened by Ali Mahmood Khan in 2024 through a branch in Johar Town, Lahore.

-It was recognised at one point as the world's no.1 Pakistani Sweets and confectionery bakery.

 History

-Taj Din, the company founder, was originally a seller of woollen shawls in Kashmir.
+Taj Din, the company founder. originally was a seller of woollen shawls in Kashmir.
 Taj Din also used to bind copies of the Guru Granth Sahib, the holy book of the Sikhs, at a publishing house in Amritsar, Punjab, British India before migrating to Lahore, Pakistan after the independence of Pakistan in 1947.
 Then he worked as a binder at Taj Book Publisher and saved up some money to open up his own small shop selling halwa poori and mithai (breakfast and sweets) called Nirala Sweets at Fleming Road, Lahore in 1948.
-Soon Taj Din earned a reputation for high quality and delicious food and many people would travel from great distances to eat at his small shop in Lahore.
+Soon Taj Din earned a reputation for high quality and delicious food and many people were travelling great distances to eat at his small shop in Lahore.

 It was traditional, in the early 1950s, for shops to sell breakfast (halwa poori and cholay with tea) in the mornings and mithai (sweets) in the evenings.